NhiT-Nguyen/500-OO-1-Metronome-Firmware/README.md

 The repository from Brilliant Labs can be accessed ![here](https://github.com/brilliantlabsAR/frame-codebase#).
 The following ReadMe is unchanged as of Tuesday, October 14, 2025 10:22:25 AM GMT-06:00 DST

-# Resources Used to Develop Code

-1. https://github.com/sicreative/FMetronome (code was not used, however drew inspiration from open source flutter metronome program)
-2. https://chatgpt.com/ (used to aid in adding sound feature to metronome)

 # Frame Firmware & RTL Codebase

 Welcome to the complete codebase of the Frame hardware.
 For regular usage, check out the docs [here](https://github.com/brilliantlabsAR/frame-codebase#).